microsoft/MSLab/Scenarios/S2D Bare Metal with SCVMM/readme.md

 * Please hydrate your main lab with SCVMM as demonstrated in this [video](https://youtu.be/NTrncW2omSY?list=PLf9T7wfY_JD2UpjLXoYNcnu4rc1JSPfqE)
 * you can download SCVMM 1801 from [eval center](https://www.microsoft.com/en-us/evalcenter/evaluate-system-center-release)

+* not all best practices are in here.
+All best practices are in [S2D Hyperconverged Scenario ](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios/S2D%20Hyperconverged)

 # LabConfig